 Howard is represented by attorneys James Bryant and Brian Dunn of the Cochran Firm as well as lawyer Carlos Moore.
 A spokesperson for CAA declined comment.

-Prior to the suit against CAA, Howard has filed a similar claim against “Empire” producer 20th Century Studios for unpaid compensation regarding the show’s merchandise, claiming breach of contract.
+Prior to the suit against CAA, Howard has filed a similar claimcagainst “Empire” producer 20th Century Studios for unpaid compensation regarding the show’s merchandise, alleging breach of contract.
 Conversely, in 2016 Howard was sued by talent manager Authentic Talent and Literary Management for allegedly breaking an oral contract with the companies to continue paying post-termination commissions.

-Created by Lee Daniels and Danny Strong, “Empire” ranked as the No. 1 most-watched broadcast drama in the 18-49 key demographic, and averaging over $100 million a year in ad revenue per season over the course of its six-season run, per the suit.
+Created by Lee Daniels and Danny Strong, “Empire” ranked as the No. 1 most-watched broadcast drama in the 18-49 key demographic, and averaged more than $100 million a year in ad revenue per season over the course of its six-season run, per the suit.

 Howard starred in the drama series alongside Taraji P. Henson, Bryshere Y. Gray, Jussie Smollett and Trai Byers as well as supporting cast Grace Byers, Kaitlin Doubleday, Gabourey Sidibe, Ta’Rhonda Jones, Serayah, Malik Yoba and Vivica A. Fox.